Scotland ponder Euro 2024 contingency plans after Lyndon Dykes knee injury - could Oli McBurnie be best replacement?

-Scotland ponder Euro 2024 contingency plans after Lyndon Dykes knee injury - and forgotten EPL striker might be best replacement
+Scotland ponder Euro 2024 contingency plans after Lyndon Dykes leg injury - and forgotten EPL striker might be best replacement

-It felt horribly typical that on the day Scotland players were scheduled to visit a local hospital, one of their players should end up a patient in one.
+It felt horribly typical that on the day the Scotland Euro 2024 squad were scheduled to visit a local hospital, one of the players should end up a patient in one.

 And not just any player.
 There’s an argument that Lyndon Dykes could be viewed as the squad member Scotland manager Steve Clarke can least afford to lose.
 While Andy Robertson is skipper and the beating heart of the group, his loss would at least be easily solved: Kieran Tierney is on hand to play left-back, his preferred position.